softwaredoug/managed-stats/README.md

-# Managed Stats plugin (experimental)
+# Managed Stats plugin

 Managed Solr field and term statistics

 This plugin lets you specify a config file to control term statistics for a field.
-It contains
+To configure, you need to add the following

-## A custom stats cache
+## Add this stats cache to your solrconfig.xml

 This causes Solr scoring to use the global term stats contained in each field's own config file.